 In the summer of 2009, at the end of a 10 year drought, a small fire was lit on the dry lakebed of Lake Wendouree, Ballarat, to burn off weeds.
 This fire burned on for days, going deep into the peat underneath the lakebed.

 I was inspired by this symbol of an eternal fire that could not be extinguished, and it became a unifying force in my mind: connecting us with the natural world and bringing together cultures, from the past, present and future.
-That was the story of this piece.

 Light in Winter Festival, Federation Square